BrilliantMustache/MultivariteDTW/README.md

 This is a project containing a set of baseline and novel methods for conducting multivariate DTW.

 ====== List of Methods ==================
-M0: LV_MV
-M1: LV_MV_TIPTOP
+X0: LV_MV_offline: min and max are precomputed on references.
+Z0: LV_MV_online.

+X1: LV_MV_TIPTOP_offline.
+X0 followed by online TIPTOP.
+Z1: LV_MV_TIPTOP_online.
+Z0 followed by online TIPTOP.

-M2: LV_PC_kMeans: Point clustering with k-Means.
+X2: LV_PC_offline_kMeans: Point clustering with k-Means.
 Done on reference series offline.

-M3: LV_PC_offline: Point clustering with adaptive quantizations.
+X3: LV_PC_offline_quan: X0 followed by point clustering-based X0 with adaptive quantizations.
 Done on reference series offline.
-M4: LV_PC_online: Point clustering with adaptive quantizations.
+Z3: LV_PC_online_quan: Z0 followed by point clustering-based Z0 with adaptive quantizations.
 Done on query series online.
+M3: LV_PC_mixed_quan: X0 followed by Z3

-M5: LV_AD: compute all point distances to get the lower bounds.
+Z4: LV_AD_online: compute all point distances to get the lower bounds.

-M6: NoLB: directly compute all the DTW distances without using lower bounds.
+Z5: NoLB: directly compute all the DTW distances without using lower bounds.

 ====== Data File Naming Convention ======
 The naming convention used for the output files by the methods: